Performance of FBK VUV-HD3 and HPK VUV4 SiPMs in the Light-only Liquid Xenon (LoLX) Detector: Light-only-Liquid Xenon 2 experiment

-The experiment utilizes the WaveDAQ (WDAQ) system from the MEG-II experiment \cite{MEGII:2019nmv} as part of the phase-2 upgrade.
-With high sampling rates of 1-5 GS/s, this system provides a faster timing resolution for temporal studies of light emission.
-The WDAQ maintains a \SI{2}{\volt} dynamic range with 12-bit resolution suitable for single photon detection, but operates with inherent trade-offs including a constrained 1024-entry waveform window and higher baseline noise due to increased input bandwidth.
-The system is integrated within the MIDAS \cite{MIDAS_TRIUMF} framework and includes specialized calibration utilities, timing and voltage calibration, and board synchronization procedures that are performed before each data collection period.
+The experiment utilizes the WaveDAQ (WDAQ) digitizer system from the MEG-II experiment \cite{MEGII:2019nmv} as part of the LoLX 2 upgrade.
+With high sampling rates of 1-5 GS/s, this system provides improved timing resolution for temporal studies of light emission.
+The WDAQ maintains a \SI{2}{\volt} dynamic range with 12-bit resolution suitable for single-photon detection, but operates with inherent trade-offs, including a constrained 1024-entry waveform window and higher baseline noise due to increased input bandwidth.
+The system is integrated within the MIDAS \cite{MIDAS_TRIUMF} framework and includes specialized timing and voltage calibration, and board synchronization procedures that are performed before each data collection period.